Swing your partner

 Playing the accordion came about purely by accident.
 Jim's step-father bought a small second hand accordion to accompany morris music with, but gave up after a while.
 Jim picked it up and got a few tunes out of it, the rest as they say is history.

-Jim, formally of 'Carnac', 'The Highly Strung Band' and 'Murphy's Lore' has over 25 years experience playing for Barn dances.
+Jim, formally of 'Carnac', 'The Highly Strung Band' and 'Murphy's Lore' has almost 30 years experience playing for Barn dances.
 He can also be found playing Irish music in pub sessions where there is a slimmest hint of free beer....

 John Reeks (guitar and mandolin).